tearust/tapp-tutor/magic_of_wasm.md

 Let's imagine that it can somehow break this barrier as well, and somehow it gains this capability and can successfully call the provider inside the mini-runtime.
 The provider has additional checks before invoking any important functions.
 Those additional checks include (most commonly) the caller actor ID, destination peer_id, destination actor_id, traffic pattern etc. It will reject any suspicious function call and report it to Remote Attestation.

 The providers are currently written by the TEA Project team, not by 3rd party open-source developers.
-Upgrading [[providers]] is a very sensitive workflow and care is taken to prevent any malicious code getting introduced into the [[mini-rumtime]].
+Upgrading [[provider]]s is a very sensitive workflow and care is taken to prevent any malicious code getting introduced into the [[mini-runtime]].

 ## Last barrier, the [[birth_control]] policy